DanaKowalski/GitLogFusion/README.md

 This code provides web based Git Log statistics via ColdFusion.
 It will provide:

 * Author List from the Git repo.
 * Commit counts, by author.
+A date range is optional.
 * A range/author filtered listing of the git log
 * Related file changes, by commit id.
 * Optional regex linking of commit msgs to issue tracking.